luchaoo7/free-vpn/README.md

 ##### Useful info
 When you deployed, you deployed 4 free resources:
-- An EC2 InstaAn EC2 Instance.
+- An EC2 Instance.
-- Security Group.
+- A security Group.
 - An S3 Bucket.
 - And a S3 Bucket Policy.

-All these resoures can be torn down with a simple command from within the "free-vpn" folder.
+All these resources can be torn down with a simple command from within the "free-vpn" folder.
 ```
 $ serverless remove
 ```